Next Event: 16th June 12:00 GMT

 World of Co

-WOC@Home is an Online Artist Residency hosted by World of Co, an improved version of the program that we have been running during the last six months of 2020.
+WOC@Home is an Online Artist Residency hosted by World of Co.

 The online program is open to solo/duo/collectiveс of emerging and mid-career visual artists, curators, illustrators, designers, writers, sound artists, multidisciplinary artists and art researchers from all around the world.